 All taxes owed and a portion of all of the incremental increase in taxes resulting from the redevelopment is captured and redirected to pay redevelopment project costs.
 Taxing jurisdictions continue to receive the taxes based on the pre-development value.
-A Tax Increment Financing (TIF) project may also capture new economic activity taxes after the TIF is approved.
-All new Business

-Personal Property taxes created immediately flow to the respective taxing jurisdictions while the TIF is in existence.
+This is most commonly applied through a Tax Increment Financing (TIF)project, which may also capture new economic activity taxes after the TIF is approved.
+All new Business Personal Property taxes created immediately flow to the respective taxing jurisdictions while the TIF is inexistence.